 What to Look for in a Narrow Refrigerator

 A reversible door gives you the flexibility to install your narrow refrigerator wherever you see fit.
 Unlike a model that opens to the left or right, a model with this feature has airtight seals on both outer edges of its door to give it extra flexibility and functionality.
-If you're looking to install your new appliance in a garage, or a tight spot in your kitchen where other appliances are close by, this feature will prove to be handy, as it also features recessed handles.
+If you're looking to install your new appliance in a garage or a tight spot in your kitchen where other appliances are close by, this feature will prove to be handy, as it also features recessed handles.
 Just note: the seals may become worn over time.

 Bottle and can storage

 Bottle and can storage in your narrow refrigerator gives you a convenient spot for your drinks.
-It not only eliminates the need for an extra appliance, but also ensures that your seltzer, soda, or wine isn't shaken and moved around much.
+It not only eliminates the need for an extra appliance but also ensures that your seltzer, soda, or wine isn't shaken and moved around much.
 Especially in narrow refrigerators, where space is quite limited, you can expect this feature to keep things neat and accessible.
 It's particularly suitable for wine lovers or entertainers.

 If a narrow refrigerator has a garage-ready design, it can withstand the uneven temperatures of a semi-outdoor space.
-Whether the garage becomes very hot or very cold, the appliance will operate properly and maintain the internal temperature you set.
+Whether the garage becomes hot or cold, the appliance will operate properly and maintain the internal temperature you set.
 Any household that wants to use their new fridge as extra storage will find this feature to be convenient and a must-have, as it lets you install a narrow fridge just about anywhere.

 What is the narrowest refrigerator?